nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

 - [x] Configure test coverage reporting
 - [ ] Set up GitHub Actions for automated testing

+## 2. Testing Principles and Guidelines

+*   **Test Existing Code First:** Prioritize writing tests that verify the current behavior of the code *as it exists*, without modifying the source file initially.
+The primary goal is to lock in current functionality before any refactoring.
+*   **Focus on Accuracy:** Design tests to validate core logic, known edge cases (null/undefined inputs, empty arrays/objects, boundary values), and expected error handling based *only* on the current implementation.
+*   **Promote Speed:** Leverage test utilities, effective mocking (especially for external dependencies like APIs or complex libraries), and consider snapshot testing for components to accelerate test writing.
+Focus on testing the most critical paths first.
+*   **Separate Testing from Refactoring:** If potential refactorings or improvements to the source code are identified during test writing that would enhance testability, functionality, or clarity, **do not modify the source file immediately**.
+Instead, document these suggestions within the relevant file's status section in this plan (e.g., under "Next Priorities" or "Known Issues") for later review, prioritization, and implementation as separate tasks.
+*   **Handling Coverage Targets:** Strive to meet the defined coverage targets for each file/directory.
+However, if a target proves unreachable *solely by testing the existing, unmodified code paths*, mark the file's testing status as "Tested (Existing Code)".
+In such cases, add specific, actionable suggestions to this plan detailing how the *source file* could be refactored (e.g., breaking down large functions, injecting dependencies, making error paths more explicit) to improve its testability and allow coverage targets to be met in a subsequent refactoring effort.

 ## 2. Testing Priorities by Directory (Ordered by Impact/Effort)

 ### 2.1 Utils (High Priority) ��